 Try to avoid solo journey with unknown people.
 Avoid drinks offered by strangers at bars, restaurants and beach areas.
 There are incidences in which the guests had made acquaintances with young boys on the beach and later subjected to various difficulties, especially the women should avoid the touts.

-Travelling in northeast
+Travelling in the northeast what you need to know

 Travellers who are heading to Northern and eastern parts of the country should be careful due to the land mines.
 Millions of landmines were buried in those areas in the past and now they are been cleared by the security forces.
 It can be dangerous to walk in the uncleared areas.
 Several incidents reported in the past in which several people were affected due to the land mines.